West Hempstead, New York

-West Hempstead is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 19,835 at the 2020 census.
+West Hempstead is a hamlet and census-designated place (CDP) within the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
+The population was 19,835 at the time of the 2020 census.

 It is an unincorporated area in the Town of Hempstead and is represented by Councilman Edward Ambrosino.

-The residents in the hamlet had once unsuccessfully proposed to change their hamlet's name to Mayfair Park.

 History

 West Hempstead first appeared on maps as the name of a Long Island Railroad station in 1893.
 There are three railroad stations within its borders: West Hempstead, Hempstead Gardens, and Lakeview.
 The line continues to Valley Stream where it joins the Babylon Branch.
 Halls Pond Park, the main park within West Hempstead, was dedicated by Nassau County in 1961.
 The smaller Echo Park contains a public indoor pool.
-Its name is derived from the community's first four little league teams: Eagles, Cardinal, Hawks, and Orioles.
+Its name is derived from the community's first four little league teams: Eagles, Cardinals, Hawks, and Orioles.
+In 1962 they represented the east in the Senior League world series beating a team from New London, Ohio 3-2 to advance to the championship against La Habra, California.
+West Hempstead ended up beating them 8-2.
 In 1956, the West Hempstead Public Library was founded and chartered by the State in 1967.
 Its present 28,000 square-foot facility was completed in 2007.

 In 2001, residents of West Hempstead held a nonbinding referendum on renaming the community.
 The vote followed a two-year effort by the West Hempstead Civic Association and the West Hempstead Chamber of Commerce to give the community a unique name, distancing itself from the neighboring crime ridden Hempstead.
 By a 94-vote margin, West Hempstead retained its name over the proposed Mayfair Gardens.

 West Hempstead is easily accessed from the Southern State Parkway at Exit 17N.

-The West Hempstead Union Free School District currently operates 5 schools; 1 kindergarten, 2 elementary, 1 middle school and 1 high school.
+The West Hempstead Union Free School District currently operates 4 schools; 1 kindergarten, 1 elementary, 1 intermediate school and 1 secondary school.

+The West Hempstead Fire Department (also referred to as West Hempstead FD and abbreviated as WHFD) is the main provider of Fire Protection and Emergency Medical Services within West Hempstead.

+Etymology

 West Hempstead's name reflects upon the fact that it is located immediately west of the Village of Hempstead.